Fame (David Bowie song): Release and reception

 "Fame" was released on 7 March 1975 as the final track on Bowie's ninth studio album Young Americans.
 It was subsequently released by RCA Records (as PB 10320) as the second single from the album in the US in June 1975 and the following month in the UK, with fellow album track "Right" as the B-side.

 "Fame" became Bowie's first song to top the Billboard Hot 100, displacing "Rhinestone Cowboy" by Glen Campbell during the week of 20 September 1975.
 The following week, "Fame" dropped to number two behind John Denver's "I'm Sorry" for a week, before returning to the top spot for one final week, ultimately being replaced at number one by Neil Sedaka's "Bad Blood".
 Bowie would later claim that he had "absolutely no idea" that the song would do so well as a single, saying "I wouldn't know how to pick a single if it hit me in the face."
 Despite "Fame" being Bowie's then-biggest success on the American charts, the song only reached number 17 in the UK Singles Chart.

 Cash Box said that "with a scintillating rhythm track and chicken-guitar courtesy of Mr. Lennon, David's versatile voice blends with John's to produce an ethereal dancer with some r&b psychedelia thrown in."
 Dave Thompson of AllMusic calls the track "a hard-funking dance storm whose lyrics – a hostile riposte on the personal cost of success – utterly belie the upbeat tempo and feel of the song."
 Following Bowie's death in 2016, Rolling Stone listed it as one of Bowie's 30 essential songs.
 In 2018, the writers of NME, in their list of Bowie's 41 greatest songs, ranked "Fame" at number 21.
 In 2016, Ultimate Classic Rock placed the single at number 25 in a list ranking every Bowie single from worst to best.

 "Fame" was used as the soundtrack of an animated music video of the same title, directed by Richard Jefferies and Mark Kirkland while students at California Institute of the Arts.
 The film, released in 1975, went on to win the Student Academy Award for animation and aired on NBC's The Midnight Special.

-The song is one of four Bowie songs to be included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

 A 40th anniversary version of "Fame" was released in 2015 and peaked at number 141 in France.